koshillary/CV/README.md

   - Statistical Analysis and Machine Learning
   - Visualizations using **Tableau, R, Excel**
   - Forecasting and optimization
   - Modeling and estimation using **SPSS, Stata, R, Excel, and JMP**.
-Learning **Python** and SAS, too.
+Currently learning **Python**.
 3. **Clerk**: Held short clerical positions with _Kenya National Bureau of Statistics, Electoral Commission_, and a Commercial Bank for a Rights Issue project.

-`These roles and trainings have equipped me with various competencies and skills, including`
+`These roles and trainings have equipped me with knowledge as well as various competencies and skills, including`
 - Team work, Interpersonal and communication skills
 - Application of computing tools and algorithms to solve problems and support evidence-based decision making
 - Research, Analytics, and Report writing